-Business that are as yet unprepared for the introduction of the General Data Protection Regulation on May 25th may want to know what are the GDPR penalties, how are they enforced and what other consequences may apply due to not complying with the Regulation.
+Businesses that are as yet unprepared for the introduction of the General Data Protection Regulation on May 25th may want to know what the GDPR penalties are, how they are enforced and what other consequences may apply due to any failure to comply with the Regulation.

 What Are the GDPR Penalties?

 When a complaint has been received by a Data Protection Authority (DPA), the normal course of action will be for the DPA to conduct a Data Protection Impact Assessment.
 This will determine whether or not the business has “respected” the Regulation by preparing for GDPR or “violated” the Regulation by failing to prepare, by acting negligently, or by intentionally following a prohibited course of action.